MorphPiece : A Linguistic Tokenizer for Large Language Models: Detokenization

 \subsection{Classification of Tokens}

-In the first stage, we use the surface forms to classify all tokens as either 'morph' or 'bpe'; signifying the source they come from.
-Additionally we annotate the 'morph' tokens as either prefix, suffix, stem or hash (for compound words).
-MorphPiece tokens have four different surface forms. (a) The prefixes and suffixes have a '\#' sign at the end or beginning of the token respectively. (b) The compound words are separated by a '\#' token. (c) The tokens split by BPE, with a space have a 'G' symbol. (d) The BPE splits and the stems from MorphTable have no special symbol in them.
+In the first stage, I use the token surface forms to classify the tokens as either 'morph' or 'bpe'; signifying the source they come from.
+Additionally the 'morph' tokens are annotated as either prefix, suffix, stem or hash (for compound words).
+MorphPiece tokens have four different surface forms. (a) The prefixes and suffixes have a '\#' sign at the end or beginning of the token respectively. (b) The compound words are separated by a single '\#' token. (c) The tokens tokenized by BPE, with a leading space have a 'Ġ' symbol. (d) The BPE splits and the stems from MorphTable have no special symbol in them.
 Classification of tokens with surface forms of the first three types is straightforward.
 For the tokens that have no special symbol, we have a heuristically driven algorithm that marks them either 'morph/stem' or 'bpe'.